-You can also find data on the decisions of the Legal Ombudsman via the below (there are no decisions involving me):
+You can also find data on the decisions of the Legal Ombudsman via the link below (there are no decisions involving me):

 I am able to offer mediation services in any of my practice areas, with my colleague Abigail Lenart.
 Abigail qualified as a mediator with the ADR group in 2015 and has significant experience as a County Court Advocate.